ryanmr/ryanrampersad.com/content/resume.md

 In 2011, I founded my own small podcast network and built my own small in-house podcasting studio.
 As of early 2017, I have recorded just over 550 episodes across various series.

 During that same time, I have iterated upon the customized WordPress installation that powers the network content management system.
+Since early 2015, I have built prototypes of a successor Content Management System replacement in PHP with Laravel and Java with Spring Boot.

 ---

 ### Breakdown

 I have experience with the following to varying levels.
+I consider these buzzwords and basically meaningless without the context of the projects.
+Despite that, some organizations believe buzzwords buy sales &mdash; read the following buzzwords as an exercise in asking useful questions.

 #### Languages